-Last Updated on March 6, 2021 by Oddmund Groette
+Last Updated on July 19, 2021 by Oddmund Groette

-How do you evaluate a trading strategy?
-In hindsight, it’s easy to judge a strategy by the result – the CAGR or the annual return.
-However, this is what Annie Duke calls resulting in her brilliant book Thinking In Bets.
+In trading, you don’t want to become a victim of resulting, explained by Annie Duke in her brilliant book Thinking In Bets.
 A good decision can lead to a bad outcome, and a bad decision can lead to a good result.
 When looking at just one decision, the quality of the decision is, of course, not necessarily linked to the outcome.
 However, the correlation between these two is high in the long run.

 How do you evaluate a trading strategy?

 If the equity line goes like a straight line, obviously, the strategy must be pretty good.
 In these circumstances, you don’t need much of a mathematical confirmation if the strategy is good (or not).
 However, some traders focus on the maximum drawdown, while others focus only on the outcome (the profits).

 But in most cases, it’s not as obvious as it looks: You need some quantitative test on the significance of the strategy.
 That’s why all trading software has in-built metrics to evaluate strategies.
-Below is an excerpt from Amibroker, which shows the standard metrics on every strategy-test:
+Below is an excerpt from Amibroker, which shows the standard metrics on every strategy test:

 How to calculate the profit factor:

 The ratio between gross profits and gross losses is the profit factor.
 If you have a strategy that has accumulated 500 in profits and 250 in losses, the profit factor is two.